-10. Progression of Project Work
+11. Progression of Project Work

-10.1 In addition to making available the contributions provided by Participants, via their Project Repositories, Projects may designate specific portions of their output as official Releases, Group Releases, Project Specification Drafts or Project Specifications, and nominate them for further advancement, on the terms set forth in Sections 10, 11, 12 and 13.
+11.1 In addition to making available the contributions provided by Contributors, via their Project Repositories, Projects may designate specific portions of their output as official Releases, Group Releases, Project Specification Drafts or Project Specifications, and nominate them for further advancement, on the terms set forth in Sections 10, 11, 12 and 13.

-10.2 Where the PGB or a consensus among the Participants indicates that a specific set of contributions should be formally considered as a Release, Group Release, Draft Project Specification or Project Specification, then in preparation for that consideration, the Maintainers shall arrange the relevant material in the relevant Project Repository or repositories so that the set can be accessed and referenced as a distinct branch (a Designated Branch).
+11.2 Where the PGB or a consensus among the Contributors indicates that a specific set of contributions should be formally considered as a Release, Group Release, Draft Project Specification or Project Specification, then in preparation for that consideration, the Maintainers shall arrange the relevant material in the relevant Project Repository or repositories so that the set can be accessed and referenced as a distinct branch (a Designated Branch).

-11. Releases and Group Releases
+12. Releases and Group Releases

-11.1 Releases.
-The PGB may act to approve a Designated Branch as an official Release of the Project, after giving written notice to all Participants via the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
+12.1 Releases.
+The PGB may act to approve a Designated Branch as an official Release of the Project, after giving written notice to all Contributorsvia the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
 Such approval decisions are subject to the process, notice and transparency provisions of these rules.
 Any product of the Project that is composed from contributions to the Project Repositories, of any nature, is eligible for approval as a Release of the Project.

-11.2 Group Releases.
-When desirable to aggregate outputs, the PGB may act to approve any set of the Project's Releases or subsets of Releases as an official Group Release of the Project, after giving written notice to all Participants via the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
+12.2 Group Releases.
+When desirable to aggregate outputs, the PGB may act to approve any set of the Project's Releases or subsets of Releases as an official Group Release of the Project, after giving written notice to all Contributorsvia the Project Tools at least fourteen days prior to taking that action (by initiating a PGB vote or consensus call).
 Such approval decisions are subject to the process, notice and transparency provisions of these rules.
 Group Releases may include multiple Releases that bear different Applicable Licenses.
 Aggregate contributions by Maintainers or others which are prepared as potential Project Specifications should instead be approved as Project Specification Drafts, as provided below.

-11.3 Licensing.
+12.3 Licensing.
 Releases and Group Releases bear only the license rights and covenants provided for each of the contributions included there, as evidenced by the relevant repositories' Applicable License(s) and the CLAs.